GiannisZgs/DecVAE/README.md

 task, and variational prior approximation to learn multiple latent subspaces aligned with time-frequency char acteristics.

 This library contains ```DecVAEs``` and numerous utilities/scripts for pre-training, fine-tuning transfer learning and zero-shot transfer learning of ```DecVAEs```, evaluation of ```DecVAE``` representations through disentanglement and task-specific metrics, and latent analysis tools for interpretability.``` DecVAEs``` are built by adapting the 🤗 Wav2Vec2-encoder architecture to include VAE functionality for disentangled representation learning.
 We accommodate the analysis of 4 datasets: TIMIT, IEMOCAP, VOC-ALS and SimVowels, a custom simulated speech dataset.
 Paper figures can be generated using R (```visualize_R```).
 Implementation is based on PyTorch, 🤗 HuggingFace Transformers and Google Research ```disentanglement_lib```.
+This codebase also support logging of pre-training and post-training through Weights & Biases @wandb.

 ## Method highlights